ad-freiburg/whitespace-correction/README.md

 -b <batch_size> # specify a different batch size
 -u # do not sort the inputs before repairing
--p # switch on pipe mode (useful but not needed when using Linux pipes) -e <experiment_dir> # specify the path to an experiment directory to load the model from
+-p # switch on pipe mode (useful but not needed when using Linux pipes) --precision # set inference precision (one of fp32, fp16 and bfp16) -e <experiment_dir> # specify the path to an experiment directory to load the model from
                     # (equivalent to TokenizationRepairer.from_experiment(experiment_dir) in python API)
 --force-download # force download of the tokenization repair model even if it was already downloaded